- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 In September of 2007, Colonel Squires was appointed by Governor Huntsman and Commissioner Scott T. Duncan to serve as deputy commissioner of DPS.
 He continues to serve in this role for Commissioner Davenport.
 He is also the State Director of Homeland Security responsible for overseeing the Homeland Security and Emergency Management Division, the State Bureau of Investigation and the Statewide Information and Analysis Center.
 Keith holds a Bachelor of Arts Degree in Criminal Justice Administration from Columbia College of Missouri and a Master of Arts Degree in Homeland Security and Defense through the U.S. Naval Post Graduate School in Monterey, Ca. He is a 2005 graduate of the FBI National Academy, Session #216, Quantico, Virginia.

-Debra Winsor, Washington State Fusion Center, Seattle Police Department
+Debra Winsor, Washington State Fusion Center, Critical Infrastructure Section, Seattle Police Department

 Sergeant Debra Winsor, a native of the State of Washington, joined the Seattle Police Department in January 1991.
 She has been engaged in homeland security and critical infrastructure protection activities since March, 2002.
 Currently, she manages the Critical Infrastructure Section within the Washington State Fusion Center (WSFC).